Wozzeck: Reception

+Berg's critical engagement with militarism and war receded as Wozzeck became a repertoire standard apart from its original context, not unlike Ravel's Le Tombeau de Couperin.
+He backed Alexander Landau's 1926 socialist analysis (arguing that Wozzeck's suffering is collective and calls for action, not blame), though he publicly focused mostly on the music.
+The opera's social topicality may always have been somewhat contextual, allowing it to function critically in a manner immanent to its reception.
+Like Kraus, Strindberg, and Otto Weininger, Berg studied his dramatic figures as archetypes (as in Lulu), and he later backed Otto Brües's 1929 reading of Wozzeck as Job.
+He even considered an unrealized operatic trilogy: Wozzeck, the servant; Vincent (van Gogh), the friend (of Gauguin); and Wolfgang (Amadeus Mozart), the master.

 Performance history

-Wozzeck and Berg's strategy made him famous.
+Wozzeck, through Berg's promotional and musicodramatic strategies, made him famous.
+After its 1925 premiere, which took place within a year of Cardillac, Kurt Weill's Protagonist, and Ernst Krenek's Zwingburg and Der Sprung über den Schatten, it was produced 27 times, especially in Germany and Austria, until January 1933.
+Then Nazi Germany suppressed "degenerate music".

+Premieres

-1921–23: Promotion, funding, and publication
+1921–25: Promotion, publication, and world premiere

-Schoenberg saw Wozzeck's Particell (short score) in 1921 and urged Universal Edition's Emil Hertzka to publish the imminent piano–vocal score by Berg's pupils (mostly Fritz Heinrich Klein but also Gottfried Kassowitz): "This is an opera!
+Schoenberg saw Wozzecks Particell (short score) in 1921 and urged Universal Edition's Emil Hertzka to publish the imminent piano–vocal score by Berg's pupils (mostly Fritz Heinrich Klein but also Gottfried Kassowitz): "This is an opera!
 Genuine theater music!
 Everything is flawlessly done, as though Berg had never composed anything but theater music!"

-With funds from dedicatee Alma Mahler and a loan from May Keller, with whom his sister Smaragda then had a lesbian relationship, (Note: Smaragda briefly married Adolf Freiherr von Eger, son of the Austrian Southern Railway director, in 1907.
+With funds from dedicatee Alma Mahler and a loan from May Keller, with whom his sister Smaragda had a long-term lesbian relationship, (Note: Smaragda briefly married Adolf Freiherr von Eger, son of the Austrian Southern Railway director, in 1907.
 Her lesbianism became evident through affairs with diseuse Marya Delvard, actress Erika Stiedry-Wagner, and her sister-in-law Alice Berg.
 She also competed with Berg for Helene.
 They accepted her.
-Helene wrote Berg, "Did I come out and say that same-sex love was degenerate? ...
+Helene wrote Berg, "Did I come out and say that same-sex love was degenerate?
 Let's call it a love of beauty."
-Still, when Berg sought the blessing of Helene's (legitimate) father, he wrote that Smaragda's sexuality was his family's "desperate sorow".
-Berg altered the form and text of Frank Wedekind's plays in Lulu to humanize the lesbian Countess Geschwitz, whose near-final music has two motifs linked to Marie in Wozzeck: the F–B "waiting" ostinato and an F♯–G–B–C♯ chord.)
+Still, when Berg sought the blessing of Helene's marital father, he wrote that Smaragda's sexuality was his family's "desperate sorrow".
+Berg altered the form and text of Frank Wedekind's plays in Lulu to humanize the lesbian Countess Geschwitz, whose near-final music has two motifs linked to Marie in Wozzeck: the "waiting" ostinato and an F♯–G–B–C♯ chord.)
 Berg paid Universal Edition to print private piano–vocal score copies in 1922.
 He sold few but sent many to critics, conductors, and theaters in early 1923.
-In April, Die Musik published the lullaby with Ernst Viebig's rapt review: "It is in the form of the piece that the composer opens up new paths", "perhaps" to a "truly 'musical opera'".

-In exchange for Wozzeck, Universal Edition published Three Orchestra Pieces, two of which (Präludium and Reigen) Webern debuted at Heinrich Jalowetz's and Paul Pella's "Austrian Music Week" in Berlin, drawing more press.